JakeCarbone/UCL-coding-tutorial/presentation.md

 * There are a ton of packages in Python for making interactive graphs.

-* We like to use [Plotly](https://plotly.com/python/), which is a free package that allows you to easily make interactive graphs packed full of features.
+* We like to use [Plotly](https://plotly.com/python/), which is a free package that helps you make interactive graphs packed full of features.

-* We have also developed our own modules that contain code for styling and preparing Plotly graphs.
+* We have also used Python to develop our own modules that contain code for styling and preparing Plotly graphs.

 ---
 ## Python Uses